JamesWenlock/AmbisonicBellTexture/README.md

 # Ambisonic FM BELL SYNTHESIZER

 The Ambisonic FM Bell Synthesizer is a tool for supercollider that can be used to generate a variety of  bell-like textures in ambisonics.
-It was created in collaboration with the UW Digital Arts Department as a compositional instrument, and as example code to showcase a variety of ambisonic techniques.
+It was created in collaboration with the University of Washington [Center for Digital Arts and Experimental Media](https://dxarts.washington.edu/) as a compositional instrument, and as example code to showcase a variety of ambisonic techniques.

 ### Prerequisites